ska-telescope/developer.skatelescope.org/src/tutorial/setup-minikube.rst

 **macOS**

 .. note::
   Given the recent updates to the macOS platform, setting up Minikube in macOS is not fully functional.
-If you face any issues, ask for help in `#team-system-support <https://skao.slack.com/archives/CEMF9HXUZ>`_.
-For Apple Sillicon platforms, you must use DRIVER=docker.
+If you face any issues, raise a `support ticket <https://jira.skatelescope.org/servicedesk/customer/portal/166>`_.
+For Apple Silicon platforms, you must use DRIVER=docker.
 Note that currently, setting up the ExternalDNS service is not working.

 4. Deploy the Minikube cluster and the bundled addons